 Igniting STEM in the Hudson Valley

 Clarkson’s Beacon Institute ignites STEM (Science, Technology, Engineering and Mathematics) learning for all ages.
 At our growing campus on Denning’s Point, you will discover robust community programming and hands-on, project-based learning opportunities for kids.
-Through enrichment programs like Mother Nature & Me and Horizons — just to name a few — Clarkson’s Beacon Institute provides tools to help young learners excel in STEM disciplines, leading the way toward success in school, careers and life.
+Through enrichment programs like Mother Nature & Me and Hudson STEAM — just to name a few — Clarkson’s Beacon Institute provides tools to help young learners excel in STEM disciplines, leading the way toward success in school, careers and life.

 Our Growing Hudson Valley Campus:

 Building a Park Campus Where Everyone is Welcome